Skip to main content

 What is Investing?

 Investing is a way of growing your money over a period of time.
-There are many forms of investing such as the stock market, bonds, crypto, and more.
+Many forms of investing include the stock market, bonds, crypto, and more.
 Investments do involve risk, some more than others.
 Investing has the potential to earn higher returns over time.
 Investing is used for the same reason as saving, to make money.
 However, investing comes with no guarantee, and there is always the risk of losing money.
 This is why diversification is important.

 Pros and Cons of Savings: